fsufitch/tidbits/evolve-3/step-by-step.md

 * Mobile broadband is detected as a feature (though it will be "unavailable").
 * MicroSD card reader.

-If everything is OK, install the OS.
-Tell it to erase and use the whole disk. *Do not encrypt the drive* (it's slow enough as is).
+If everything is OK, run the OS installer.
+The easy way is to tell it to erase and use the whole disk (for the hard way, see the Optional section below). *Do not encrypt the drive* (it's slow enough as is).
 Let it update as it installs.

-> *Optional:* When configuring the drive, increase swap space to 4 GB.
-This serves as "fallback" RAM, and may help the computer stay stable if it runs out of its paltry RAM.
+> ### Optional: Manual Disk Partitioning
+> This stuff is optional, but results in a more stable and reasonable setup, in my opinion.
+>
+> Open the "GParted" (GNOME Partition Editor) application.
+Verify that the local drive shows up as `/dev/mmcblk0` and the inserted SD card as `/dev/mmcblk1`.
+Apply these operations:
+>
+> * `/dev/mmcblk0`:
+>   * Create partition table (check under Device), using type `gpt`.
+This forgets all data about partitions, filesystems, etc and "resets" the drive (using the modern GPT standard).
+>   * New partition (right click the unallocated space).
+500 MiB size, primary, type `fat32`, named and labeled `efi`.
+This is where the BIOS will find info on how to boot the OS.
+>   * New partition.
+4000 MiB size, primary, type `linux-swap`, named and labeled `swap`.
+Swap is an "overflow" area if the computer runs out of RAM.
+>   * New partition.
+All the remaining space, primary, type `ext4`, named and labeled `root`.
+This will be the root `/` path in the installed OS.
+> * `/dev/mmcblk1`:
+>   * Create partition table, using type `msdos`.
+The SD card uses the older/simpler `msdos` instead since it doesn't need the fancy features of `gpt`.
+>   * New partition.
+All the space, type `ext4`, named and labeled `sdcard`.
+This will be found in `/sdcard` in the installed OS.
+>
+> Apply the changes and run the installer.
+When asked what to do about the disk, go into advanced mode.
+Then, select each of the partitions you created above, and give them a "mount point":
+>
+> * `efi` mounts to `/boot`
+> * `swap` is not mounted
+> * `root` mounts to `/`
+> * `sdcard` mounts to `/sdcard`

-Follow through on the instructions.
+Follow through on the remaining instructions.
 Restart and boot into the new OS.

 Re-check the things from above.
 Additionally, make sure "Suspend" (sleep mode) works.